friendsgiving

 • Remove the tin from the oven.
 Using a knife or mini metal spatula, transfer bites to plates.
 Serve immediately.

-Tip: Top with a scoop of cranberry relish for the perfect Thanksgiving leftover meal.
+Pro tip: Top with a scoop of cranberry relish.

 FNMRecipeADayCookbook Edible Sand Art